 - What destructive attitudes have I taken on about God or about myself?

-Once I have recognized the untruth that I have believed, I need to expel that thought from my mind.
+Once I have recognised the lie that I have believed, I need to expel that thought from my mind.
 I choose to no longer believe the lie or entertain my destructive thoughts.

-I choose to remind myself of the truth of God’s word and pray his truth over my situation.
-God has said that he provides for the plants and the birds, how much more will he provide for me?!
-He has commanded me not to worry but rather to trust him as my good heavenly father.
+I choose to remind myself of the truth of God’s word and pray His truth over my situation.
+God has said that if He provides for the plants and the birds, how much more will He provide for me?!
+He has commanded me not to worry but rather to trust Him as my good, heavenly Father.